omriher/CapTipper/docs/Plugins.rst

         def run(self, args):
             print "Hello World"

-The plugin result can be printed through the plugin using "print", or returned from the RUN function; if run() result is different than None, the information will be printed to the screen.
+The plugin result can be printed by the plugin using "print", or returned from the Run function.
+In case result returned from ``run()`` is different than ``None``, the information will be printed out.

 Global Structurs
 ================

-CapTipper hold 3 main Data Structures conainting all information.
-1.
+CapTipper hold 3 main data structures containing all information:

+1. Conversations
+2. Objects
-Conversations 2.
-Objects 3.
-Hosts
+3. Hosts

+- See #Core for more information regarding the data sets.

 All of which, are accessible from the plugin class using

 .. code-block:: python